"wait-for", a tiny utility to wait for TCP or UDP resources to be ready

 • Due to this, by the way, I’ve already received feedback to allow the option to “pass” a command to execute when all resources are available.
 I might implement this either as a wait-for -h "example.com:443" -- echo "Success!" or something along those lines.
 It gets challenging if you also want a command to execute on failures.

 Other than that, if you encounter any issues or there’s a feature you would like to see added, please don’t hesitate and open an issue!
+It also works for additional features to preexistent protocols, so if there’s a feature you would see implemented, let me know!

 Link: wait-for on Github